-- 1. Making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up; - 2.
-Not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys"; and - 3.
-Challenging behaviours (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, flicking bras and lifting up skirts.
-Dismissing or tolerating such behaviours risks normalising them. - 4.
-Recognition of the gendered nature of peer-on-peer abuse (i.e., that it is more likely that girls will be victims and boys' perpetrators), but that all peer-on-peer abuse is unacceptable and will be taken seriously. - 5.
-The different forms peer on peer abuse can take, such as: bullying (including cyberbullying). - 6.
+- 4. Recognition of the gendered nature of child-on-child abuse (i.e., that it is more likely that girls will be victims and boys' perpetrators), but that all child-on-child abuse is unacceptable and will be taken seriously. - 5.
+The different forms child on child abuse can take, such as: bullying (including cyberbullying). - 6.
 Sexual violence and sexual harassment.
 (Which is covered in much more detail below). - 7.
-Consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) Also covered below. - 8. causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - 9.
-Upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - 10.
-Initiation/hazing type violence and rituals.

-8.12 PREVENTING CHILD ON CHILD ABUSE

-As a school we will

-- Provide a developmentally appropriate education syllabus which develops pupils understanding of consent, acceptable behaviour, keeping themselves safe and healthy relationships. - 2.
-Have systems in place for any pupil to raise concerns with staff, knowing that they will be listened to, believed and valued.

-- 3. Deliver targeted work on assertiveness and keeping safe to those children identified as being at risk. - 4.
-Develop robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils. - 5.
-Provide clarity on how allegations of peer-on-peer abuse will be recorded, investigated and dealt with. - 6.
-Have clear processes as to how victims, perpetrators and any other child affected by peer-on-peer abuse will be supported. - 7.
-Provide a clear statement that abuse is abuse and should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up". - 8.
-Recognise the gendered nature of peer-on-peer abuse (i.e., that it is more likely that girls will be victims and boys' perpetrators), but that all peer-on-peer abuse is unacceptable and will be taken seriously.
+Consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) Also covered below. - 8.
+Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - 9.
+Upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm. - 10.
+Initiation/hazing type violence and rituals. - 8.12 Preventing Child on Child Abuse - 1.
+As a school we will - 2.
+Provide a developmentally appropriate education syllabus which develops pupils understanding of consent, acceptable behaviour, keeping themselves safe and healthy relationships. - 3.
+Have systems in place for any pupil to raise concerns with staff, knowing that they will be listened to, believed, and valued. - 4.
+Deliver targeted work on assertiveness and keeping safe to those children identified as being at risk. - 5.
+Develop robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils. - 6.
+Provide clarity on how allegations of child-on-child abuse will be recorded, investigated, and dealt with. - 7.
+Have clear processes as to how victims, perpetrators and any other child affected by child-on-child abuse will be supported. - 8.
+Provide a clear statement that abuse is abuse and should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up". - 9.
+Recognise the gendered nature of child-on-child abuse (i.e., that it is more likely that girls will be victims and boys' perpetrators), but that all child-on-child abuse is unacceptable and will be taken seriously - 8.13 Sexual violence rape & sexual assault, including by penetration.

-8.13 SEXUAL VIOLENCE - RAPE & SEXUAL ASSAULT, INCLUDING BY PENETRATION.

-We recognise it is important that our staff are aware of sexual violence and the fact children can, and sometimes do, abuse their peers in this way.
-When referring to sexual violence we are referring to sexual offences under the Sexual Offences Act.

-Rape:

-A person (A) commits an offence of rape if: he intentionally penetrates the vagina, anus or mouth of another person (B) with his penis, B does not consent to the penetration and A does not reasonably believe that B consents.

-Assault by Penetration:

-A person (A) commits an offence if: s/he intentionally penetrates the vagina or anus of another person (B) with a part of her/his body or anything else, the penetration is sexual, B does not consent to the penetration and A does not reasonably believe that B consents.
+- We recognise it is important that our staff are aware of sexual violence and the fact children can, and sometimes do, abuse their peers in this way.
+When referring to sexual violence we are referring to sexual offences under the Sexual Offences Act. - Rape: A person (A) commits an offence of rape if: he intentionally penetrates the vagina, anus, or mouth of another person (B) with his penis, B does not consent to the penetration and A does not reasonably believe that B consents. - Assault by Penetration: A person (A) commits an offence if: s/he intentionally penetrates the vagina or anus of another person (B) with a part of her/his body or anything else, the penetration is sexual, B does not consent to the penetration and A does not reasonably believe that B consents. - Sexual Assault: A person (A) commits an offence of sexual assault if: s/he intentionally touches another person (B), the touching is sexual, B does not consent to the touching and A does not reasonably believe that B consents.

-> Sexual Assault:

-A person (A) commits an offence of sexual assault if: s/he intentionally touches another person (B), the touching is sexual, B does not consent to the touching and A does not reasonably believe that B consents.

-8.14 WHAT IS CONSENT?
+8.14 What is consent?